- Home

 Typical opening: 6 to 14 ft balcony and garden-side runs

-Building mix: premium apartments, old bungalows, official homes, and lake-side residences
+Building mix: well-finished apartments, old bungalows, official homes, and lake-side residences

 Outdoor conditions: lake moisture, tree shade, and leaf fall affect fixing confirms

-Common layout cue: premium lake-side balcony with garden route pressure
+Common layout cue: well-finished lake-side balcony with garden route pressure

 utility side used for outdoor seating and planters